Veccoy/UseCaseLLM_Valeo/README.md

 ### 3. Quantization (Bonus, Based on Need)

 To quantize the model, we can perform a QLoRA fine-tuning, which combine a LoRA fine-tuning with quantization.
-However, this technique implies a second GPU run, so this technique has not been selected because of the lack of free GPU.
+However, this technique implies a second GPU run, so this technique has not been done because of the lack of free GPU.
+Moreover, it is not necessary with a T5-small model, as it is fast enough to get a response in a reasonable delay.

 ### 4. Model Evaluation (Bonus)